 Acadia theses are located in Special Collections on level B1.
 Theses are non-circulating, but can be viewed or photocopied in the Kirkconnell Room.
 Please consult the Kirkconnell Room hours for information about when access is possible.

-If you are not on campus, Acadia theses on microfiche may be requested through interlibrary loan.
-Photocopies of theses can also be purchased for $25 plus shipping and handling.
-To purchase a thesis, please contact email@example.com.
+If you are not on campus, Acadia theses on microfiche may be requested through interlibrary loan, and print theses may be scanned upon request.
+To request that we digitize a thesis, please contact email@example.com.

 In Electronic Format

-You can access our electronic theses via our digital collections.
+You can access our electronic theses via our Institutional Repository, Acadia Scholar.
 Not all of our theses have been submitted electronically.
-You can find a thesis that has not been digitized by searching the library catalog from our home page.
+You can find a thesis that has not been digitized by searching the library catalogue from our home page.

 Locate Theses from Other Institutions